Skip to content

 import pyomo.core as pyo

-First we define the parameters of the optimization problem, which include the expected return vector, the covariance matrix and the total budget:
+Define the parameters of the optimization problem, which include the expected return vector, the covariance matrix, and the total budget:

 returns = np.array([3, 4, -1])